guochengqian/TENet/README.md

 2. Place your own **input images** in `$YourInputPath` folder.
 You will save output in `$YourSavePath` folder. input images should be Bayer Raw images (pattern is rggb).

-   We provide our test datasets [here](https://drive.google.com/open?id=1PtpOo7U-J-IuttZHeduE5ZyHlMW-7s1R).
+   We provide our test datasets.
+[GoogleDrive](https://drive.google.com/open?id=1PtpOo7U-J-IuttZHeduE5ZyHlMW-7s1R).
 3. Run test.
    1. test model trained by synthesis datasets
         ```